Back • Return Home

 Both Machine Code and Assembly are considered "Low-Level Langauges".
 By "low-level" we mean that the form that the instructions take is closer to how the hardware actually operates.
 To make it even easier to understand, and to be able to transfer instructions from one type of Processor to another, we can use a "High-Level Language".
 By "high-level" we mean that these ways of writing instructions are closer to something that a human would normally use to communicate (i.e.: "Natural langauges" like English or Mandarin Chinese).

-There are many different High-Level Languages (such as C, Javascript, Python, R, etc.), and each has its own "syntax" or structure.
+There are many different High-Level Languages (such as C, Javascript, Python, R, and so on).
+Each has its own "syntax" or structure.
 We might choose to use one instead of another depending upon what we are trying to do, or what kind of hardware that we are working with.
 However, there are certain features and practices that are common to almost all of them.
 Again, this is similar to how "Natural languages" work.
 For example, English and Mandarin Chinese have very different structures in comparison to one another, but we could talk about the same subjects in either language.

-Tools For Programming
+Basic Tools For Programming

 While we could just type it out as a regular textfile, Source Code is often written within a piece of software called an "Integrated Development Environment" (or IDE).
 This software usually has extra tools that can make programming easier, such as: